Ramanan14/neural_networkforclassification/README.md

 # neural_networkforclassification
-This is a code for classification of some data with 2D features using neural networks.
+This is a code for classification of some data with 2D features using a neural networks with 2 layers.